Azure-Samples/Azure-Information-Protection-Samples/AIP-Audit-Export/README.md

 Download, save and run the [AIP Audit Export Powershell script](https://github.com/Azure-Samples/Azure-Information-Protection-Samples/blob/081992f37cc148087875da7b163340abfd868271/AIP-Audit-Export/Export-AIPAuditLogOperations.ps1).

 The script uses the following cmdlets:
-- `Search-UnifiedAuditLog` is used by the script to extract audit information from the unified audit log.
+- `Search-UnifiedAuditLog` is used to extract audit information from the unified audit log.
 - `Connect-ExchangeOnline` is used to authenticate.

 ### Troubleshooting